Getting the Browser-Facing Certificate

 Certificate Renewal

-Browser-facing certificates issued by a CA expire regularly, usually every 1-3 years, and must be renewed (browsers do not accept expired certificates).
+Browser-facing certificates issued by a CA have a short lifetime, usually one, two or three years, and must be renewed when their expiry date approaches (browsers will raise warning or error messages on encountering expired certificates).
 We recommend that you create a new private key when you renew the certificate.
-When the certificate is renewed your configuration can be updated by first taking a back-up copy of the old certificate and key files and then copying the new ones over them.
-This is a purely local reconfiguration: the federation is not involved at all (even if you switch to a different CA).
+When the certificate is renewed your configuration can be updated by first taking a back-up copy of the old certificate and key files and (if appropriate) keystore file and then copying the new ones over them.